Britain launches largest repatriation in peacetime history after Thomas Cook collapse

 Condor, Thomas Cook's German airline, said it will keep operating flights and has applied for a bridge loan from the German government.
 The company's German tour operating arm said it's sounding out "final options" and warned that it might have to file for insolvency, too.

-The demise of one of the U.K.'s best-known brands caps months of talks with its investors.
+The demise of one of the UK's best-known brands caps months of talks with its investors.
 Fosun, which owns the Club Med resort chain, proposed a US$1.1 billion bailout in exchange for control of Thomas Cook's tour operations and a minority stake in its airline.
-Last week, the London-based company said it needed £200 million (S$342.6 million) more, prompting its rescue prospects to unravel.
+Last week, the London-based company said it needed £200 million (S$342.2 million) more, prompting its rescue prospects to unravel.

 AlixPartners LLP was named an adviser and will work with the aviation authority to bring customers back to the UK.